 You have to know that I am kind of crazy about ice cream!

 Well, technically I love pretty much any kind of dessert.
 However, given the choice - during the summer months, I will always prefer the frozen kind of dessert.

 Unfortunately, ice cream isn't really a healthy treat at all.
 In order for a frozen dessert to taste sweet a lot more sugar/sweetener has to be added than in, let's say, a liquid.
 That's one of the reasons why molten ice cream tastes pretty gross - it's just waayyy too sweet.

 So this banana & blueberry whip could really be my saving grace this summer since there is no sugar at all added to this frozen dessert.
 Actually, aside from bananas and blueberries, nothing else is added.
 Really!

 You just freeze a large, ripe banana (cut into chunks first) and about 1 cup of blueberries, process the frozen fruit in your food processor until whipped to a creamy, light consistency and you are ready to enjoy this soft-serve taste-alike.

 I Didn't Know Bananas Could Do This!

 I learned about this amazing banana whip from Sally over at Sally's Baking Addiction.
 She uses the banana whip often in her skinny milkshake recipes.

 At first I was doubtful about the whole concept of frozen banana turning into soft-serve like consistency.
 After the first little bit of processing the fruit just looks like crumbles and not too appetizing.
-It’s time to scrape down the bowl then and keep processing.
-Not too long later, almost magically this creamy fruit soft-serve appears.
+It's time to scrape down the bowl and keep processing.
+Not too long later, almost magically, this creamy, fruity soft-serve appears.